neighbordog/nutshell/README.md

 sentences that include said key phrases.

 Due to it's simple nature `in-a-nutshell` can be imprecise at times, especially when it comes to contents of fictional nature.
-If you're looking for a more accurate solution, take a look at the TF-IDF algorithm.
+If you're looking for a more accurate solution, take a look at the [TF-IDF algorithm](https://github.com/NaturalNode/natural#tf-idf).

 ##Requirements
-in-a-nutshell makes heavy use of the module `natural`
+`in-a-nutshell` makes heavy use of the module `natural`

+##Installation

+Installation with npm:
+    npm install in-a-nutshell

 ##Basic usage